-In our opinion, except for the matters described in the basis of "qualified opinion paragraph", the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2021, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, except for the matters described in the basis of "qualified opinion paragraph", the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as of December 31, 2022, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).

-Basis for Opinion
+Basis for Qualified Opinion

-The Group's consolidated financial statements for the year ended December 31, 2021 includes an investment in an associate with a carrying value of KD 1,658,804 (which represents 8.9% of the Group's total consolidated assets).
-This investment was equity accounted for based on the consolidated financial statements which included a qualified opinion in its audit report relating to the following:
+The Group's consolidated financial statements for the year ended December 31, 2022 includes an investment in an associate with a carrying value amounting to KD 1,488,313 (2021 - KD 1,658,804), which represents 6.5% (2021 - 8.9%) of the Group's total consolidated assets.
+This investment has been accounted for based on equity method according to the consolidated financial statements which has included a qualified opinion in its audit report relating to the following:

-- a) Subsidiaries representing 16.3% of the associate's total assets were consolidated based on accounts prepared by the management of these subsidiaries, whereby we were not able to verify balances, transactions and disclosures of these subsidiaries.
-In addition, the management of the associate has not assessed nor accounted for any penalties that could result from default on settlement of certain loan relating one of its subsidiaries. - b) Associates representing 3.6% of the associate's total assets were equity accounted for based on accounts prepared by the management of these associates, whereby we were not able to verify balances, transactions and disclosures of these associates.
+- a) Subsidiaries representing 17.8% and 24.9% (2021 16.3% and 22.9%) of the associate's total assets and liabilities respectively were consolidated based on accounts prepared by the management of these subsidiaries, whereby we were not able to verify balances, transactions and disclosures of these subsidiaries. - b) Associates representing 4.4% (2021 3.6%) of the associate's total assets were accounted for using equity method based on accounts prepared by the management of these associates, whereby we were not able to verify balances, transactions and disclosures of these associates.

-We were not able to identify any adjustments that maybe necessary in relation to the carrying value of the Group's investment in an associate, or the consequential impact of the Group's share of results and share of other comprehensive income to the accompanying consolidated financial statements.
+We were not able to identify any adjustments that might be necessary regarding to the matters on the carrying value of the Group's investment in an associate, or the consequential impact on the Group's share of results and share of other comprehensive income to the accompanying consolidated financial statements.